TheFallOfRome/Computer-Vision-Projects/README.md

       - dataset.py: for reading image dataset and grountruth .csv file
       - model.py: ResNet model altered with wrapper to output feature map from each layer for visualization
       - grad_cam.py: for hooking target layer and computing gradients to output heatmaps
       - main.py: implementing model and training on dataset.
 Includes "wandb" integration for veiwing model training data.
-Additionally includes computing of model performance, sensitivity and specificity, and plottinf ROC curve.
+Additionally includes computing of model performance, sensitivity and specificity, and plotting ROC curve.

     * Link to originally used dataset: https://challenge.isic-archive.com/data/#2016